TomasLongo/blogdrafts/reveiver-and-interfaces.md

 ---
 layout: post
-title:  "About Interfaces and Method Receivers"
+title:  "Learning Go - Interfaces and Method Receivers"
 date:   2016-01-18
 categories: go learning
 comments: true
-tags: [go,learning]
+tags: [go,learning,interface]
 ---

-Article about the relation between interfaces and the receiver type of methods

-[Intro]

-Let's lay the foundation for this post and cover a few terms that we need to understand beforehand.
+While programming my first  programm with Go, I wanted to create an abstraction layer between my domain logic and the actual data sources.
+In my day work I would use a Java interface to do that.
+Piece of cake!
+So why not using Go interfaces just like I would use them in Java?
+Go does a great job letting interfaces look and feel like pointer to base classes/interfaces, but I encountered a situation where they did not behave like I expected.

+This blog post is my attempt to get a better understanding of the underlying mechanics of interface as well as improving my knowledge about Go itself.

 ### Pointer vs. Non-Pointer receiver
-A struct in Go can be compared to a struct in C/C++.
-As in C/C++ a struct is a data container that groups data that belongs logically together.
+A struct is the building block of every Go programm and can  be compared to a struct in C/C++.
+As in C/C++ a struct is a container that groups data that belongs logically together.

 But, unlike the C pendant, structs in Go can also be equiped with methods that can operate on a struct's data.
 This is done by declaring a method with a so called receiver.
 Consider following example: